Handy guide to the London Underground

 To access the London Underground with an Oyster Card you have to pass it through the yellow sensor on the turnstile both at the entrance and exit.
 This last step is essential, even if you find the turnstile doors open because the Oyster Card calculates the fare when you swipe the card to exit.

-If you forget to do this, the card will detect the trip as incomplete and will not be able to calculate your journey, so you will be penalized in your balance.
+If you forget to do this, the card will detect the journey as incomplete and will not be able to calculate your journey, so you will be penalized in your balance.

 The Travelcard

 The Travelcard is another alternative to the single ticket and the Oyster Card to travel on the London Underground.
-It consists of a card with which you can travel unlimited travel on the public transport network in London for a certain period of time.
+It consists of a card with which you can travel unlimited travel on the London public transport network for a certain period of time.

 Although there are monthly and annual Travelcards, these are intended for residents of the British capital while for tourists are sold Travelcard 1 day and 7 days.